lucianRosuAtc/airbnbReact2/README.md

 "npm run dev"  Runs the app in the development mode.
 Open   http://localhost:127.0.0.1 to view it in your browser.

- More informations in the React Vite documentation:  https://vitejs.dev/guide/#scaffolding-your-first-vite-project
+ More informations in the React Vite documentation:  https://vitejs.dev/guide/#scaffolding-your-first-vite-project :relaxed: